-Elizabeth Grant´s career in music started in the mid 2000´s, when she was yet trying to find her sound and voice.
-She recorded a few demos in 2005 before her first and finally unreleased LP Sirens (2006).
-This LP surfaced on the internet on 2012.
+Elizabeth Grant‘s career in music started in the mid-2000s when she was yet trying to find her own sound and voice.
+She recorded a few demos in 2005 before her first and not officially released LP Sirens (2006).
+This LP surfaced on the internet in 2012.

-By 2010 she changed her name to Lizzy Grant to record an release her first “official” album, called Lana del Ray (2010).
-She later adopted that stage name (Lana del Rey), put the album out of the market and resetted her career: she was going to go for a totally different sound.
-She wanted to become a different kind of singer: a really famous one.
+By 2010 she had changed her name to Lizzy Grant, in order to record and release her first “official” album, titled Lana del Ray (2010).
+She later adopted the stage name of Lana del Rey.
+After adopting her new artistic name, she retired the previously mentioned album from the music market and reset her career.
+With another approach to her music and sound, she decided she wanted to become a different kind of singer, a really famous one.

-Before her new debut with Born to Die (2012), she scored one big hit that was included in that same album: Video Games gained much popularity on the internet and started to gather significant media atention.
-Blue Jeans is another big hit of this record.
+Before her new debut with Born to Die (2012), she scored one big hit included in that same album: Video Games gained much popularity on the internet and started to gather significant media attention.
+Blue Jeans is another big hit from this record.

-With her recording partner, producer Rick Nowels, she continued to release successful albums.
-The EP Paradise did pretty well in sales (with Ride as a lead single).
+With her steady recording partner, producer Rick Nowels, she continued to release other successful albums.
+The EP Paradise did pretty well in sales and included Ride as a lead single.

-She contributed to the soundtrack The Great Gatsby with another hit: Young and Beautiful, in 2013.
-One year later, Ultraviolence (2014) was also critically acclaimed and a commercial success.
+She contributed to the soundtrack of the film The Great Gatsby with another hit, Young and Beautiful, in 2013.
+One year later, the album Ultraviolence (2014) was also critically acclaimed and commercial success.

-In 2015 Lana del Rey released her weakest album in my opinion: Honeymoon, which included hits like High by the Beach.
+In 2015, Lana del Rey released her weakest album in my opinion: Honeymoon, which included hit songs like High by the Beach.

-2017 saw the release of Lana del Rey´s most collaborative album yet: Lust for Life.
-This album featured the work of The Weeknd, Sean Lennon, Stevie Nicks and Playboi Carty, among others.
+2017 saw the release of Lana del Rey‘s most collaborative album yet: Lust for Life.
+This album featured collaborations with The Weeknd, Sean Lennon, Stevie Nicks, and Playboi Carty, among others.

 Norman Fucking Rockwell was released in 2019.
-This album gardened again critical acclaim, as it showcased Lana del Rey in a much more piano based music.
-In 2020 she released her spoken word album Violet Bent Backwards Over The Grass and 2021 is the year for her new album, Chemtrails Over The Country Club.
+This album gardened critical acclaim, as it showcased Lana del Rey‘s music in a much more piano-based style.

 - Ultraviolence (2014)